abradshaw/getting-started-with-satellite-6/README.md

 You are someone who is familiar with administering Linux.
 You will hopefully have some experience of installing/provisioning and Knowledge of Puppet would also be beneficial but not essential

+### Note

+The book covers 6.0, some things have changed under 6.1.
+The sister book (Getting started with Hammer) has been updated to 6.1